-The first recipient of the Steven Weber Futures Fellowship Fund for Digital Security and Trust is incoming Ph.D. student Susana Constenla-Villoslada.
+The first recipient of the Steven Weber Futures Fellowship is incoming Ph.D. student Susana Constenla-Villoslada.
 The fund was established in honor of Professor Steven Weber, whose thirty-year career at UC Berkeley generated actionable insights for a healthier global digital ecosystem, and is awarded to an incoming student across School of Information degree programs whose research interests help decision-makers act with foresight and expand who has access to, and benefits from digital information technologies.

 Constenla-Villoslada holds an MS in Applied Economics and Management, with specialization in Development Economics, from Cornell’s Charles H. Dyson School of Applied Economics and Management, and a BS in Agricultural Engineering, with honors, from the Polytechnic University of Madrid.
 She’s currently a research analyst at the International Food Policy Research Institute (IFPRI), where she carries out data analysis, research strategy designs, scientific paper writing, and other research tasks related to malnutrition and poverty eradication projects that take place in developing economies.